-Where IAA is supported by an SRP, then the auditor in reviewing and endorsing the SRP (refer to section 15.3 of this guideline) should ensure it includes appropriately informed contingencies.
+Where IAA is supported by an SRP, the auditor in reviewing and endorsing the SRP (refer to section 15.3 of this guideline) should ensure it includes appropriately informed contingencies.

-- →Interim audit advice may, for example, be provided: - to support a development application or development plan amendment (DPA) - as required by a voluntary proposal (under section 103I or section 103K of the Act) or site contamination order (under section 103H or s103J of the Act) - to support a Remediation Options Assessment (ROA) or site remediation plan/strategy - to support a waste derived fill or waste soil enhancer proposal.
+Interim audit advice may, for example, be provided:

+- to support a development application or development plan amendment (DPA) - as required by a voluntary proposal (under sections 103I or 103K of the EP Act) or site contamination order (under sections 103H or 103J) - to support a remediation options assessment (ROA) or site remediation plan/strategy - to support a waste derived fill or waste soil enhancer proposal.